Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Main Results: Convergence Rates of Adam

-In this section, we use the convergence analysis for \signgd (\adam with $\beta_1=\beta_2=0$) as a warm-up and illustrate how \adam could benefit from a non-rotational invariant property of the loss landscape, which in particular is the $\ell_\infty$ smoothness.
-The key observation here is that \signgd is the normalized steepest descent with respect to $\ell_\infty$ norm (see \citep{xie2024implicit}), and thus it is more natural to analyze its convergence using $\ell_\infty$-norm-related geometry of the loss.
+In this section, we present the convergence analysis for \signgd as a warm-up and illustrate how \adam could benefit from a non-rotation-invariant property of the loss landscape, which in particular is the $\ell_\infty$ smoothness.
+The key observation here is that \signgd is the normalized steepest descent with respect to $\ell_\infty$ norm \citep{xie2024implicit}, so it is more natural to analyze its convergence using $\ell_\infty$ norm geometry of the loss.